nathanziarek/nathanziarek.github.io/_posts/2015-02-18-intuition.md

 Our techniques lower the learning curve for a new user, but they never eliminate it.
 Intuition requires *immediate* understanding with no prior knowledge.

-The very idea of an intuitive interface supposes some sort of universal truth, that there is one true way to accomplish a given task.
+The very idea of an intuitive interface assumes some sort of universal truth, that there is one true way to accomplish a given task.
 This ignores context, the differences in user need and strikes at the core of user experience.

 What do you think?
 Am I being too pedantic?
+Or, should we wipe the word from the lips of friends and foes alike?

 [ThatWord]: https://www.youtube.com/watch?v=G2y8Sx4B2Sk
 [Definition]: http://dictionary.reference.com/browse/intuition